-Most Saas startups rely on the subscription business model.
-As such, this model requires that customers believe in your product, find its use, and achieve their goals through using it.
-For customers to believe in your product and become outspoken regarding it, one thing has to built from the ground up; the customer relationships.
+Most SaaS startups rely on the subscription business model.
+This model requires that customers believe in your product, find its use, and achieve their goals through using it.
+For customers to believe in your product and become valuable brand ambassadors, you have to build one thing from the ground up; the customer relationships.

 While it is possible to pour millions of raised venture capital into marketing to achieve growth, it is also a known fact that most startups just don’t have that kind of money – especially not for pouring into a marketing campaign.